 Matters were worsened the same year when Fireman George Bevis lodged a claim with the Board for the cost incurred by he and four other firemen who represented the brigade at the Lord Mayor's Procession in London.
 Beavis claimed that Frank had agreed to the trip and to reimburse the men's costs but as the Board were unaware and hadn't sanctioned the expense they refused it.
 Matters heightened when Beavis stated an intention to repeat the trip the following year, in expectation of further expenses causing members of the Board to question Rennick's command over the men.
 Rennick's response was to indicate that his status was to command only at fires and drills and he was completely unaware that invites to the Lord Mayor's Procession had been received.
 Evidently the Town Clerk had passed them on to the superintendent Mr Moses.

 As the Board flatly rejected Beavis's repeated claim he instead turned his attention on Captain Rennick and had him hauled before court in August 1887 where the former stated; On the way to the engine house I met the captain who said to me 'will you attend the Lord Mayor's show for me?
 If you will only say you'll go I will pay you'.
 Captain Rennick's impassioned response and denial was enough for His Honour to throw Beavis's case out.
-However that didn't stop Beavis having won last stab with a letter to the Board asking for money.
+However that didn't stop Beavis having one last stab with a letter to the Board asking for money.